 In your first sentence, indicate your purpose for sending this letter.
-Let them know right away that you are in the neighbourhood and you are able to help their clients who have pelvic floor issues once they are ready to return to exercise.
+Let them know right away that you are in the same neighbourhood.
+Tell them that you are able to help their clients who have pelvic floor issues once they are ready to return to exercise.
 Include a sentence showing that you understand the enormity of this problem by including some stats.
-Make sure they know that you understand how different pelvic floor issues demand different cuing and exercises in the fitness environment.
+Make sure they know that you understand how different pelvic floor issues demand different cuing and a different exercise approach in the fitness environment.
 I have found, quite often, that the word ‘core’ gets misused when referring to the pelvic floor.
 Someone can be using their abdominal muscles without the pelvic floor muscles doing much of anything.
 So, to hear from a personal trainer that they understand if they have a client with stress urinary incontinence (SUI), they will be cueing and exercising them differently than someone with urge incontinence or overactive bladder (OAB) is very reassuring.

-Offer a free training so they can experience first hand how you would train someone with pelvic floor issues.
-I always take someone up on this offer because it allows me to refer, with confidence, my clients who can benefit from these services.
+Offer a free training session so they can experience first hand how you would train someone with pelvic floor issues.
+I always take someone up on this offer!
+This allows me to refer, with confidence, my clients who can then benefit from their services.

 Book with them

-Book an appointment to experience their treatment style.
+Book an appointment with a pelvic floor physiotherapist to experience their treatment style.
 Whenever I’m trying to get to know someone in the hopes of forming a working relationship, I often book an appointment with them.
 This allows me to experience their personality and treatment style and they get to know me as well.

 Offer an info night for the healthcare professionals and/or their clients.
 Include a flyer they can post in their clinic.
 This might be an info night about how you, as a fitness professional who has extra training working with people with pelvic floor dysfunction, is able to help.
 This gives you a chance to either showcase private sessions or possibly, classes.
 I would love to see someone start up classes specific for either weak pelvic floor muscles, overactive pelvic floor muscles or for people with prolapse issues.
 I would be sending my clients in a heartbeat.
 Creating classes specific for men would also be a great positive step towards helping our male clients suffering with pelvic floor issues.